Rosewood1985/ai-sports-edge/memory-bank/progress.md

 2. Implemented job queue with status tracking and progress updates
 3. Used React hooks for clean component integration
 4. Used Material UI for consistent UI components
+5. Followed atomic design principles for component organization
+6. Used TypeScript for type safety and better developer experience
+7. Implemented mock data and services for development before real APIs are available